ESPAÑOL HACIA ABAJO

 PEOPLE, PROBLEMS & PROTECTION (PLEASE CLICK THIS LINK TO VIEW THE AVAILABLE SCHOOLS)

-1st Grade participants will learn about safe and unsafe touches, a safety rule regarding unsafe touches, what to do if someone tries to or does give him/her an unsafe touch, and who to tell about any unsafe touches.
+First Grade participants will learn about safe and unsafe touches, a safety rule regarding unsafe touches, what to do if someone tries to or does give them an unsafe touch, and who to tell about it.
 This information is presented in a nonthreatening and developmentally appropriate way.
 Approximately 25 minutes in duration.

-3rd Grade participants will learn the skills to help keep his/her body safe from abuse.
-Participants will learn about safe and unsafe touches, a safety rule, what to do if someone tries to or does give him/her an unsafe touch, and that anyone, not just strangers, could give him/her an unsafe touch.
+Third Grade participants will learn the skills to help keep their body safe from abuse.
+Participants will learn about safe and unsafe touches, a safety rule, what to do if someone tries to or does give them an unsafe touch, and that anyone, not just strangers, could give them an unsafe touch.
 This information is presented in a non-threatening and developmentally appropriate way.
 Approximately 50 minutes in duration.

 This is a free program for all 1st and 3rd graders in Ottawa County.